ClaudeMod

 set_drive_file_permissionsExtendedSet link sharing and file-level sharing settings

-get_drive_file_permissionsCompleteGet detailed file permissions
+get_drive_file_permissionsCompleteGet file metadata, parents, and permissions

 check_drive_file_public_accessCompleteCheck public sharing status